robomq/robomq.io/docs/MQTT.md

 ### Prerequisite
 The PHP library we use for this example can be found at <https://github.com/mgdm/Mosquitto-PHP/>.

-This library depends on php 5.3+ and [libmosquitto](http://mosquitto.org/), so first ensure that your have them installed.
+This library depends on php 5.3+ and <a href="https://mosquitto.org/" target="_blank">libmosquitto</a>, so first ensure that your have them installed.
 You may obtain the package using PECL `sudo pecl install Mosquitto-alpha`.
 Now you should see `mosquitto.so` in your php shared library directory, e.g `/usr/lib/php5/20121212/`.
 Finally, edit your `php.ini`.
 In *Dynamic Extensions* section, add one line `extension=mosquitto.so`.

 After installation, you don't need to explicitly require this library in your PHP script.
 Your PHP interpreter will integrate it for you.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
-[robomq.io](http://www.robomq.io) allows you to specify vhost along with username.
+<a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> allows you to specify vhost along with username.
 See *Vhost specification* section for the detail.
 In the constructor of client, first parameter is client ID, second is boolean flag for clean session.
 The third parameter of connect function is keep alive the in seconds.
 Set keep alive to 60 seconds, so that client will confirm the connectivity with broker.